-14.8Plan Changes.
+14.7 Plan Changes.

 In the event the Employer modifies its current plans or provides an alternative plan(s), the Employer will review the plan changes with the Union prior to implementation.
-The Employer shall notify the Union at least forty-five (45) days prior to the intended implementation date.
+The Employer shall notify the Union at least ninety (90) days prior to the intended implementation date.
+The implementation date is the effective date of the new plan.